Migrant rescue boat funded by street artist Banksy pleads with Europe to let it ashore

 The Louise Michel “is unable to move, she is no longer the master of her maneuver, due to her overcrowded deck and a life raft deployed at her side, but above all due to Europe ignoring our emergency calls for immediate assistance.
 The responsible authorities remain unresponsive,” the ship’s Twitter account wrote Saturday.

-On Saturday, the boat was at sea around 55 miles southeast of Lampedusa, an Italian island off the North African coast that has become a migration transit point, according to the global ship tracking website Marine Traffic cited by France 24.
+On Saturday, the boat was at sea around 55 miles southeast of Lampedusa, an Italian island off the North African coast that has become a migration transit point, according to the global ship-tracking website Marine Traffic cited by France 24.

 Abandoned at sea